Data Types and Variables

 var $pos as real = StatusGetAxisItem(X, AxisStatusItem.PositionCommand)

-When declaring multiple variables on the same line, variable initializers cannot be specified.
+When you declare multiple variables on the same line, variable initializers cannot be specified.
 This is to eliminate any possible confusion as to which variable is actually being initialized.

 Array Variable Initialization Syntax